EliahKagan/extents/README.md

 an error if the input isn't in the correct format or presents inconsistent information.

-`stitch` is also **alpha quality software**, which should give you some pause, being as it's a 200+ line shell script you run as root to directly access sectors on your disk.
+`stitch` is also **alpha software**, which should give you some pause, being as it's a 200+ line shell script you run as root to directly access sectors on your disk.
 It should never write directly to those blocks, of course, and I don't *think* I made any big mistakes...

 ## How to Use